Russia tops agenda on German foreign minister's Italy trip | DW | 10.01.2022

 Ahead of her trip, Annalena Baerbock also praised Italy as a key ally in creating a green economy and working on a single European asylum system.

-Germany's top diplomat Annalena Baerbock traveled to Rome on Monday, her first visit as foreign minister.
-She was set to meet with her Italian counterpart Luigi Di Maio to discuss a common European approach to Russia's provactive actions on its border with Ukraine.
+Germany's top diplomat Annalena Baerbock traveled to Rome on Monday, her first visit to Italy as foreign minister.
+She was set to meet with her Italian counterpart Luigi Di Maio to discuss a common European approach to Russia's provocative actions on its border with Ukraine.

 Before she left, the Green party politician praised "like-minded allies in Rome," with whom Germany could count on to share responsibility on issues ranging from "the climate-neutral restructuring of our economy, to solidarity in the pandemic, to the creation of one European asylum system."